charliegerard/Epoc.js/README.md

 ## Status:

-* **Issues testing with EmoComposer – Currently refactoring to use the latest version of the SDK.**
+* ** Refactored to use latest SDK – Working with EmoComposer but still need to test while wearing the sensor. **

 * Known issues:
   * Cognitive Actions are not working at the moment when wearing the sensor.